Anti – Slavery and Human Trafficking Statement for the 2023/2024 Financial Year (April – March) – Updated August 2024.

 Our highly experienced team are committed to providing a bespoke service, focusing on innovation, integrity & exceptional customer services.

-Showcase established in 2007.
-Collaborating with architects, designers and corporate clients delivering design led and inspiring spaces that transform the way businesses work, providing the best possible solutions for our clients – it’s the heart of what we do.
+Showcase was established in 2007.
+Collaborating with architects, designers and corporate clients delivering design-led and inspiring spaces that transform the way businesses work, Showcase provide the best possible solutions for our clients – it’s the heart of what we do.

 The Company has its head office in Essex in the UK and has an annual turnover below £36m.